-Closed: Payment has been sent to the vendor and the PO / Bill has been marked as paid.
+Closed: Payment has been sent to the vendor and the PO / bill has been marked as paid.

-Closed – Disapproved: Applies only to Purchase Requests.
-This status appears when a Purchase Request has been disapproved.
+Closed – Disapproved: Applies only to purchase requests.
+This status appears when a purchase request has been disapproved.

 When the approver receives a notification and opens the request, they can see who submitted it, the reason for the request, and the associated task.
-(See the red rectangle in the image below.)

 Disapproving a Purchase Request

-The approver can set a reminder to review the request at a later time.
+If a PO cannot be approved at the time of the request, the approver can set a reminder to review the request at a later time.
 This is commonly used when additional funds will be available in the budget at a future date.

 Reopening a Disapproved Purchase Request

-In the pop-up card, the requester will be required to document why the Purchase Request was reopened.
-This changes the Request status back to “Setup - Requested.”
+In the pop-up card, the requester will be required to document why the purchase request was reopened.
+This changes the request status back to “Setup - Requested.”

-The approver will receive a notification that the Purchase Request was reopened, and will have the option to approve it, or disapprove it again.
+From here the approver will have the option to approve it or disapprove it again.

 Approving a Purchase Request

-Once a Purchase Request is approved, it automatically becomes a PO and moves into a “Ready to Receive” phase.
-At this stage, the approver can generate a PDF of the PO and email it directly to the Vendor.
+Once a purchase request is approved, it automatically becomes a PO and moves into a “Ready to Receive” phase.
+At this stage, the approver can generate a PDF of the PO and email it directly to the vendor.